devopsdays/devopsdays-web/content/events/2023-oslo/welcome.md

     <div class="row">
       <div class="col-md-8">
         <h2>Welcome to DevOpsDays Oslo 2023!</h2>
-        <p>We are excited to welcome you to this years event, that will be bigger and better than ever.
-We are still deciding on the program, but we promise to blow you away with a good mix of fun, useful and geeky talks.</p>
+        <p>We are excited to welcome you to this years event, that will be bigger and better than ever.</p>
         <p>We are still looking for sponsors, so hurry up and be a part of this great grass root event!
         Do you have a pitch for a talk?
 We are open for ideas on pretty much anything, this is your chance to shine!</p>
         <div class="row">